guowenbin90/DataScienceProcess/MakingPackage/MakingPackage.md

 Following the instructions from the previous video, convert the modularized code into a Python package.

-You can put your code into the 3a_python_package folder in the workspace.
-Inside the 3a_python_package folder, you'll need to create a few folders and files:
+You can put your code into the 3a_python_package folder, you'll need to create a few folders and files:
 * a setup.py file, which is required in order to use pip installcd
 * a folder called 'distributions', which is the name of the Python package
 * inside the 'distributions' folder, you'll need the Gaussiandistribution.py file, Generaldistribution.py and an __init__.py file.